 Sec.
 4-30.
-ANIMAL CARE AND CONTROL HEARING BOARD SPECIAL MASTER HEARINGS.
+ANIMAL CARE AND CONTROL SPECIAL MASTER HEARINGS.

-- (a) The board of county commissioners shall appoint special masters who shall make decisions relating to any hearings that have been initiated concerning dangerous dogs or vicious dogs and appeals relating to permits for a kennel, stable (private or public), pet shop, excess animal habitat, grooming establishment or private animal non-profit organization as provided for in section 4-23, kennel, excess animal habitat, pet shop, grooming parlor, commercial stable permits, of this chapter as provided in this ordinance. - (b) An assistant county attorney shall serve as the prosecuting attorney for the division. - (c) The board of county commissioners shall make reasonable rules and regulations for operational procedures of the special masters. - (c) Upon request of the division, or at such other times as may be necessary, a hearing before a special master may be convened.
-A record shall be kept of all special master hearings and all hearings shall be open to the public. - (d) At the hearing, the burden of proof shall be upon the division to show by a preponderance of the evidence that a violation of this ordinance has occurred.

-- (e) The division shall provide notice of any hearing before a special master to the alleged violator by U.S. Mail, electronic mail (with delivery receipt), facsimile (with delivery receipt), certified mail, or hand delivery. - (e) All testimony shall be under oath and shall be recorded.
+- (a) The board of county commissioners shall appoint special masters who shall make decisions relating to any hearings that have been initiated as provided in this ordinance. - (b) An assistant county attorney shall serve as the prosecuting attorney for the division. - (c) Upon request of the division, or at such other times as may be necessary, a hearing before a special master may be convened.
+A record shall be kept of all special master hearings and all hearings shall be open to the public. - (d) At the hearing, the burden of proof shall be upon the division to show by a preponderance of the evidence that a violation of this ordinance has occurred. - (e) The division shall provide notice of any hearing before a special master to the alleged violator by U.S. Mail, electronic mail (with delivery receipt), facsimile (with delivery receipt), certified mail, or hand delivery. - (e) All testimony shall be under oath and shall be recorded.
 The formal rules of evidence shall not apply but fundamental due process shall be observed and shall govern the proceedings.
 Upon determination of the special master, irrelevant, immaterial or unduly repetitious evidence may be excluded, but all other evidence of a type commonly relied upon by reasonably prudent persons in the conduct of their affairs shall be admissible, whether or not such evidence would be admissible in a trial in the courts of the State of Florida.
-Any part of the evidence may be received in written form. - (f) The Special Master may inquire of or question any witness present at the hearing.
+Any part of the evidence may be received in written form.

+(f) The Special Master may inquire of or question any witness present at the hearing.
 The alleged violator, his/her attorney, the division or attorney representing the division shall be permitted to inquire of or question any witness present at the hearing.
-The special master may consider testimony presented by the division, the alleged violator or any other witnesses. - based on evidence entered into the record.
+The special master may consider testimony presented by the division, the alleged violator or any other witnesses.

+- (g) At the conclusion of the hearing, the special master shall orally render his or her decision based on evidence entered into the record.
 The decision shall then be transmitted to the alleged violator in the form of a written order including findings of fact, and conclusions of law consistent with the record.
 All decisions of the special master shall be final.
-Unless otherwise provided in this ordinance, the order may include a notice that it must be complied with by a specified date. - (h) Any person may appeal a final order of a special master within thirty (30) days by filing a petition for writ of certiorari in the Circuit Court of the Fifteenth Judicial Circuit Court. (i) The special master shall have the power to: - (1) Subpoena alleged violators and witnesses to its hearings.
-Subpoenas may be served by a Sheriff or other authorized persons consistent with Rule 1.410(d), Florida Rules of Civil Procedure upon request by the Special Master. - (2) Subpoena records and other documentary materials. - (3) Take testimony under oath. - (4) Issue orders having the full force and effect of law to command whatever steps are necessary to bring a violation into compliance.

-- (5) Issue orders requiring an owner to reimburse the county for any costs incurred to care for an animal. - (j) If the county prevails in any hearing before the special master, the alleged violator's appeal bond shall be forfeited, in whole or in part, to the county to the extent necessary to cover the cost of the special master.
+Unless otherwise provided in this ordinance, the order may include a notice that it must be complied with by a specified date. - (h) Any person may appeal a final order of a special master within thirty (30) days by filing a petition for writ of certiorari in the Circuit Court of the Fifteenth Judicial Circuit Court. - (i) The special master shall have the power to: - (1) Subpoena alleged violators and witnesses to its hearings.
+Subpoenas may be served by a Sheriff or other authorized persons consistent with Rule 1.410(d), Florida Rules of Civil Procedure upon request by the Special Master. - (2) Subpoena records and other documentary materials. - (3) Take testimony under oath. - (4) Issue orders having the full force and effect of law to command whatever steps are necessary to bring a violation into compliance. - (5) Issue orders requiring an owner to reimburse the county for any costs incurred to care for an animal. - (j) If the county prevails in any hearing before the special master, the alleged violator's appeal bond shall be forfeited, in whole or in part, to the county to the extent necessary to cover the cost of the special master.
+If the alleged violator prevails in any hearing before the special master, the appeal bond shall be returned to the alleged violator.